openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A unary numeric promotion performs the value set conversion (see :ref:`Implicit Conversions`).

-The unary negation operation is always performed on, and its result is drawn from the same value set as the promoted operand value.
+The unary negation operation is always performed on, and the result is drawn from the same value set as the promoted operand value.

 .. index::